shorepine/amy/README.md

 https://user-images.githubusercontent.com/76612/131150119-6fa69e3c-3244-476b-a209-1bd5760bc979.mp4

-You can see, given any audio file, you can hear a sine wave decomposition version of it across Alles.
+You can see, given any audio file, you can hear a sine wave decomposition version of in AMY.
 This particular sound emitted 109 partials, with a total of 1029 breakpoints among them to play back to the mesh.
 Of those 109 partials, only 8 are active at once. `partials.sequence()` performs voice stealing to ensure we use as few oscillators as necessary to play back a set.

 There's a lot of parameters you can (and should!) play with in Loris. `partials.sequence`  and `partials.play`takes the following with their defaults: